Jakondo/Unity-tutorial-projects/README.md

 This repo with tutotial lessons from unity site

 **Lessons 1 ..
-5** includes tutorial projects and challenging project witch has some individual features.
+5** includes tutorial projects and challenging projects witch has some individual features.